What is Thyroid Eye Disease?

 Treatment for Thyroid Eye Disease

 There are two phases of thyroid eye disease.
-The first phase can last as long as 36 months during which time symptoms occur gradually and may even wax and wane.
+The first phase can last as long as 36 months, during which symptoms build gradually.
+However, symptoms can be sudden in some patients.
 After this time, eye symptoms usually stabilize.
-During this initial phase, treatment concerns managing and treating the underlying hyperthyroidism as well as reducing discomfort, avoiding double vision, and preserving sight.
+During this initial phase, treatment involves managing and treating the underlying thyroid disease, as well as reducing discomfort, avoiding double vision and preserving sight.

 Treatments can include: